nathamanath/blog/articles/time-ago-in-words.md

 ```

+I am writing a sinatra app (this blog in fact), and am test it using rspec, and factory girl.
+Setting up this environment is another topic for another time.

-I test using rspec.
-I still need .created_at and .updated_at, so I am adding a
+I still need .created_at and .updated_at, so I am adding a new getter method for
-new getter method for each, I will call them js_updated_at, and .js_created_at.
+each, I will call them js_updated_at, and .js_created_at.

-## 1: a test
+### 1: a test

 ```ruby
   require 'article'